-- Continuous agitation or stirring will speed up dissolution. - of the spraying water.
+- Continuous agitation or stirring will speed up dissolution. - The time required to dissolve the product, however, will also depend on the quality and temperature of the spraying water.
 Poor quality water may affect solubility. - To get the best results from the products: - 1.
 Fill the tank with water to at least two-thirds of its capacity. - 2.
 Add the product taking care not to exceed the maximum recommended concentration. - 3.
 Maintain stirring or agitation throughout the entire operation. - 4.
 Fill the remainder of the tank with water. - 5.
-Check that the product has dissolved completely before using the solution. - solution. - Avoid applying products as a foliar spray when temperature exceeds 30° C- apply products preferably early in the morning or in the evening. - Do not mix sulfates with materials containing calcium. - compatibility of the mixture before operating on a larger scale. - Store products in dry conditions, avoiding extreme heat or cold.
+Check that the product has dissolved completely before using the solution. - 6.
+The use of filters is recommended, as generally advised for most solid fertilizers when used in solution. - Avoid applying products as a foliar spray when temperature exceeds 30° C- apply products preferably early in the morning or in the evening. - Do not mix sulfates with materials containing calcium. - When mixing with other products it is recommended to conduct a small-scale trial to check the compatibility of the mixture before operating on a larger scale. - Store products in dry conditions, avoiding extreme heat or cold.